 Generally equipped with pre-attached carpet backing, carpet tiles are often able to be installed directly onto the subfloor, making for a quick and easy installation.

 For the majority of projects, carpet tiles are a superior choice both practically and in terms of design.
 That’s why we recommend you - at the very least - consider carpet tiles for your next project.
-So what are the advantages of carpet tiles?
+Here are a few of the many benefits of carpet tiles:

 Ease of installation

-One of the main reasons architects and designers - not to mention floor fitters - love carpet tiles is the ease with which they can be installed.
+One of the main reasons architects and designers - not to mention floor fitters - choose to work with carpet tiles is the ease with which they can be installed.
 Let’s explore the ways carpet can make your installation easier:

 - Carpet tiles are easy to lift and transport, making it easier to get them on the job site undamaged, in the first place.

 - Carpet tiles, because they’re pre-backed, can be installed directly onto the subfloor, eliminating the need for underlays.
 This saves a lot of time and effort, not to mention money.

 - Carpet tiles don’t always need to

 or settle in acclimatise, placefor 24 hours before they are laid.